mondaugen/856_for_zellersasn/doc/manual.md

 knob turned counter-clockwise with the FADE/GAIN/FBK switch in the middle position) before dialing-in a fade-in effect.

-The FBK position can be clicked, which will enable feedback in the FREE and R=B modes.
-If FBK is on (the FBK light illuminated), when recording, the output of the pedal is also recorded.
+The FBK position can be clicked, which will cycle through feedback modes.
+If the FBK light is constantly illuminated, when recording, the output of N1 is also recorded.
+If the feedback light is flashing, the output of all notes is also recorded.
+If the feedback light is off, only the input to the pedal is recorded.
 FBK can also be used to reset note parameters, see STRIDE/ABS/UNI.

 #### Overdubbing